junxit/us-congress-bills-117/bill.md

     - **(A)** not earlier than the date on which a compensation order (as described in section 19(e) of the Longshore and Harbor Workers’ Compensation Act (33 U.S.C.
 919(e))) is issued that fixes entitlement to benefits; or
     - **(B)** not later than one year after the final payment of compensation to a covered employee pursuant to this Act; and
     - **(C)** in accordance with a rule issued by the Secretary that the Secretary determines to be similar to the process established under part 61 of title 20, Code of Federal Regulations (as in effect on the date of enactment of this Act).
-  - **(2)** *Records* An employer and the employer’s carrier shall make, keep, and preserve such records, make such reports, and provide such information, as the Secretary of Labor determines necessary or appropriate to carry out this Act.
+  - **(2)** *Records* An employer and the employer’s carrier shall make, keep, and preserve such records and provide such information as the Secretary of Labor determines necessary or appropriate to carry out this Act.
   - **(3)** *Final agency action* The action of the Secretary in allowing or denying reimbursement under this section shall be the final Agency action with respect to such reimbursement.
 - **(c)** *Appropriations*
-  - **(1)** *In general* A reimbursement under this section shall be paid out of the Longshore COVID–19 Fund established in section 45 of the Longshore and Harbor Workers’ Compensation Act (in this Act, referred to as the “Longshore COVID–19 Fund”).
+  - **(1)** *In general* A reimbursement under this section shall be paid out of the Longshore COVID–19 Fund.
   - **(2)** *Funds* In addition to amounts otherwise available, there are authorized to be appropriated, and there are appropriated, out of any money in the Treasury not otherwise appropriated, such sums as may be necessary to the Longshore COVID–19 Fund for each reimbursement paid out of such Fund under this section.
-- **(d)** *Report* Not later than 60 days after the end of each of fiscal years 2021, 2022, and 2023, the Secretary of Labor shall submit to the Committee on Education and Labor of the House of Representatives and the Committee on Health, Education, Labor, and Pensions of the Senate, an annual report enumerating—
+- **(d)** *Report* Not later than 60 days after the end of each of fiscal years 2022, 2023, and 2024, the Secretary of Labor shall submit to the Committee on Education and Labor of the House of Representatives and the Committee on Health, Education, Labor, and Pensions of the Senate, an annual report enumerating—
   - **(1)** the number of claims filed pursuant to section 2(a);
   - **(2)** of such filed claims—
     - **(A)** the number and types of claims under the Longshore and Harbor Workers Compensation Act (33 U.S.C.
 901 et seq.) with respect to which the presumption under section 2(a) is made;